Azure/acs-engine/docs/developers.md

 - Go 1.6.0 or later
 - Glide 0.12.0 or later
-- kubectl 1.5 or later
+- kubectl 1.6.6 or later
 - An Azure account (needed for deploying VMs and Azure infrastructure)
-- Git
+- git

 ## Contribution Guidelines